Proce2/Proce2/README.md

 * I follow the latest updates in frameworks and developer tools that help me improve the way I work.
 * I'm exploring how AI and agents are changing the developer experience in how software is built.
+* I’ve worked on frontend and backend development using both code and no-code tools

 <!--